indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   ``pyembed`` crate and is now defined in the ``python-oxidized-importer`` crate.
 The ``pyembed`` crate now depends on this crate to provide the custom importer functionality.
+* Previous versions of PyOxidizer would not build on Rust 1.56+ due to incompatibilities with an older version of the ``starlark`` crate.
+The crate was upgraded to version 0.3.2 to fix this issue.

 .. _version_0_17_0: